sofyansitorus/WooCommerce-Shipping-Distance-Matrix/README.txt

 == Description ==
 WooCommerce shipping rates calculator that allows you to easily offer shipping rates based on the distance that calculated using Google Maps Distance Matrix Service API.

 This plugin perfect for the store owner who wants to charge customers for delivery of items based on how far away they are from the store.
-A perfect example would be for store that use private delivery or local delivery company.
+A perfect example would be online store that selling flowers, food, beverages.
+It’s not limited to just those, but anything that use local delivery or self delivery bussiness.

 = Key Features =

+* Set unlimited distances ranges.
-* Set shipping rate as flat price or flexible price per distances unit.
+* Set shipping rate as flat price or flexible price per distances unit for each distance ranges.
-* Set different shipping rate for each product shipping class.
 * Set free shipping with or without rules for each distance ranges.
 * Set surcharge for each distance ranges.
-* Set unlimited distances ranges.
+* Set different shipping rate for each product shipping class.
 * Set flat or pregressive total shipping cost.
 * Set shipping origin location coordinates using Maps Picker.
-* Set distances unit: Mile, Kilometre.
+* Set distances unit: Mile, Kilometer.
 * Set travel mode: Driving, Walking, Bicycling.
 * Set route restrictions: Avoid Tolls, Avoid Highways, Avoid Ferries, Avoid Indoor.
+* Set prefered route: Shortest Distance, Longest Distance, Shortest Duration, Longest Duration.
 * Set visibility distance info to customer.
 * Set fallback request if there is no results for API request using full address.